grafana/mimir/docs/sources/operators-guide/configuring/reference-configuration-parameters/index.md

 [batch_iterators: <boolean> | default = true]

 # (advanced) Maximum lookback beyond which queries are not sent to ingester.
 0
 # means all queries are sent to ingester.
+Should be at least an hour greater
+# than -querier.query-store-after.
 # CLI flag: -querier.query-ingesters-within
 [query_ingesters_within: <duration> | default = 13h]